How to Play The Moeller Technique – Drumming Power and Endurance

 The entire essence of the Moeller technique lies behind performing a whip-like motion and controlling the rebound of your drumstick.
 As you may have learned from Science class, the fulcrum is a point around which a thing pivots.
 Using the fulcrum greatly reduces the stress on your wrists, arms, and shoulders.
 It can make you a much more efficient drummer.

-Watch the very accomplished drummer and instructor, Bruce Becker, demonstrate the Moeller technique.
+Watch the accomplished drummer and instructor, Bruce Becker, demonstrate the Moeller technique.

 Basically, the Moeller method consists of four strokes.
-The full stroke, the down stroke, the tap stroke, and the up stroke.
-Each with their own basic movements.
+The full stroke, the down stroke, the tap stroke, and the upstroke.
+Each has its own basic movements.
 When you understand them all, then they will work fluidly with each other.

 The Full Stroke